The Jewish LobbyThe largest single-issue lobby in the USA

 Knesset Christian Allies Caucus# (Israel, supports over 50 parliamentary groups in parliamentary government all over the world)

 Kohelet Policy Forum# (Israel.
-Israeli Jewish lawyers from here help write the anti-BDS laws now in 38 US States.)
+Israeli Jewish lawyers from here help write the anti-BDS laws now in 38 U.S. States.)

 Koum Family Foundation